From the CEO’s Desk: What do the re:Invent 2017 releases mean to your DevOps?

 Systems Manager

-Now, that I have talked about container solutions for your applications and integrated development environments from AWS, I think it will be good to sum it up with a management tool.
+Now that I have talked about container solutions for your applications and integrated development environments from AWS, I think it will be good to sum it up with a management tool.
 Systems manager is, as the name suggests, a tool that will allow you to have a look at all the operational data from all the AWS services and help you automate tasks across the AWS resources that you are using.
 With Systems Manager, you can see the recent API activity, configuration changes, alerts and notifications, inventory status, etc., everything in one place.
-It will help you detect your operational flaws in time and finetune the overall operations to maximize the productivity.
+It will help you detect your operational flaws in time and finetune the overall operations to maximize productivity.
 This involves three simple steps:

-• Resource grouping, which involves finding tagged AWS resources, group them and view group specific insights
+• Resource grouping, which involves finding tagged AWS resources, group them, and view group specific insights

 • Acting on the insights